Mathnerd314/stroscot/docs/Reference/Logic.rst

       \rule{\Gamma, B \vdash \Delta}{\Gamma, A \vdash \Delta}{\text{def}_L}
     \end{array}

-These rules can only be applied if the proposition :math:`B` has a finite proof of its identity sequent :math:`B \vdash B`.
-Propositions without such a proof are said to have a circular definition.
+The notation and rules are valid only if there is a finite proof of the identity sequent :math:`B \vdash B`.

 .. _infinite: